 Many bid teams get excited about this idea, and then fail to make it happen because of process.
-And that's unfortunate–because bidders on huge, highly competitive RFPs devote about HALF their precious narrative space to visualizations.
+And that’s unfortunate–because bidders on huge, highly competitive RFPs devote generous amounts of their precious narrative space to visualizations.

 How to build rich visualization into your proposals

 Begin by developing a strategy for winning the competition, using ideas from this post on preparing for the proposal kickoff meeting.

 At the kickoff, stress the aim of increasing visualization as a way to improve evaluator interest and impact.
 Ask the section leads to introduce their content teams to the following process:

 - Brainstorm ways to show each main idea you want to express.
 Consider all visualization options—graphs, charts, tables, photographs, illustrations, diagrams, etc.—and choose the one best suited to the information you want to convey.
 The first time you do this, consider Googling samples and make a slide show or print and post them in the room as thought-starters.